ptomato/talks/jsnation2024/README.md

 # Comparison

-- `equals()` lets you know whether two Temporal objects of the same type are exactly equal (including their calendars and time zones, if applicable)
+- `equals()` lets you know whether two Temporal objects of the same type are exactly equal
 - `Temporal.{type}.compare(obj1, obj2)` is for sorting and ordering

 ```js